emipa606/RimworldSpartanFoundry/README.md

 A: No. These armors are meant to be rewards, just like Orbital bombardment beacons and other non-craftable things.

 Q: Make armors colorable!
-A: That requires extensive coding knowledge and I don&apos;t see the need to do that, if there is a mod that allows you to color it in any way you want.
+A: That requires extensive coding knowledge and I don't see the need to do that, if there is a mod that allows you to color it in any way you want.
 Check out Dubs Paint tool!

 ![Image](https://i.imgur.com/W46r3qY.png)